 Socrates goes so far as to say that if Alcibiades had to choose between remaining content with what he is and what he has or dying, Alcibiades would choose to die.
 So what, then, does Alcibiades long for?
 Socrates takes a guess.
 It’s this: to hold sway not only in Athens, but in all Greece; and not only in Greece, but in all Europe; and not only there, but in Asia, too.
 Alcibiades, Socrates guesses, wants to rule the world, and Alcibiades, in effect, confirms this statement because he doesn’t deny it.

 The very statement of this staggering ambition, a young kid who literally wants to rule the world, would seem to put Socrates and Alcibiades farther apart.
-Yet Socrates here states a whopper.
-He says, “It is not possible for all these things you have in mind to be brought to completion without me.”
+Yet Socrates here states, “It is not possible for all these things you have in mind to be brought to completion without me.”
 In effect, Socrates says, if you want to rule the world, come see me first.

 Learn more about the Greek politicians whose voices rose above the fray

 What follows is a classic example of Socratic dialectic or conversational scrutiny.
 Socrates seeks to discover what it is that Alcibiades thinks he knows, such that he can now skillfully guide Athenian public affairs.

 Alcibiades was a rock star Athenian statesmen with handsome good looks, money, and a clever mind.
 He was a brilliant orator and fearsome general.